Our 2021 Mystery School classes are now in progress and not open for registration.

 For those looking for a more relaxed atmosphere of online learning, the Temple of Witchcraft offers, from time to time, other, non-degree courses that have a more socially supportive nature, but without the levels of accountability in the degree classes, such as courses on The Wheel of the Year, Path of the Moon, Astrology, and Tarot.

-We also highly recommend that those interested in the Temple of Witchcraft as a tradition review the Membership and Ministerial Handbooks found on this website, as well as the book The Foundations of the Temple by Christopher Penczak, as an overview on the mission and ethos of the Temple as a tradition and community.
+We also highly recommend that those interested in the Temple of Witchcraft as a tradition review the Temple of Witchcraft Handbook found on this website, as well as the book The Foundations of the Temple by Christopher Penczak, as an overview on the mission and ethos of the Temple as a tradition and community.

 In-person Instructors (See Mystery School Teachers) work from this ethos, but may vary the application due to the size and circumstances of their in-person classes.

-Students registered for any class in the Mystery School agree, at least while in class, to the principles outlined in the Membership and Ministerial Handbooks, including the principle of mediation during conflict.
+Students registered for any class in the Mystery School agree, at least while in class, to the principles outlined in the Temple of Witchcraft Handbook, including the principle of mediation during conflict.
 Students experiencing conflict with other students and/or staff within the school should be open to mediation as facilitated through the Temple’s Libra Ministry.
 Administrative decisions regarding class matters are decided upon by the school staff.
 Any challenges to the administration’s decisions can be brought before the Temple’s Board of Directors for final arbitration.